aki665/react-native-archipelago/README.md

 <sub>5.
 Traps do nothing functionality, but the player is notified when they are received</sub>

 ## Troubleshooting
-### A location is in an inaccessible area
-If a generated location is inaccessible for some reason, e.g. forbidden area or not walkable, it can be re-rolled from the location info pop up.
-Before doing this, please make note of the place ID displayed in the pop up.
-This is the Open Street Map ID of that location.
-This ID can be used to get the info of that location and may help in preventing some inaccessible locations in the future.

-If you are comfortable with sharing this ID, **which can be used to find the location on a map**, please send it me over discord directly (@aki665) or in the [future-games-design thread](https://discord.com/channels/731205301247803413/1203890996794884126)

-If you are not comfortable with sharing info that may reveal your location, you can still help.
-By going to https://nominatim.openstreetmap.org/ui/details.html and putting the id there, you can find the information I'm looking for by yourself.
-I'm mainly interested in the type and extra tags fields, as those seem to hold the most relevant information for exclusion.
-Please send this information to me over discord directly (@aki665) or in the [future-games-design thread](https://discord.com/channels/731205301247803413/1203890996794884126)

 ### Locations do not appear
 The location generation is not perfect.
 If there are only a few location that satisfy the maximum and minimum distance, it might take a few tries to find a suitable location.
 Additionally, the app tries to make non duplicate locations.
 If either of these take too many tries, the location will eventually be accepted.